The Salzburg Mozarteum Foundation

 On the façade of the building is an inscription which was created by the artist Sylvie Fleury on the occasion of the first Dialogues Festival in 2005.
 It is a phrase in Mozart’s handwriting typical of Mozart and also of Fleury’s œuvre, illuminated by neon light and repetitively reading, “I would like to have everything that is good, genuine and beautiful!”

-Präsidium und Kuratorium der Stiftung Mozarteum
+Präsidium der Internationalen Stiftung Mozarteum

 Board